Beyond Fourier transform: super-resolving optical coherence tomography

-Here, we argue that both the axial resolution limit and the reciprocal relationship between the axial resolution and the spectral bandwidth are induced by the IDFT-based reconstruction algorithm.
-We instead propose an optimization-based reconstruction framework to surpass its restraint and achieve \emph{super-resolution}.
-The basic concept can be understood as follows.
-The FD-OCT image reconstruction is re-modeled as a mixed-signal system and formulated into an inverse problem: to recover the object function from its sampled spectral interferogram.
-In contrast to the IDFT-based reconstruction, we integrate apparent physical insights of the object, including sparsity, to the solutions obtained by using the proposed scheme.
-This type of prior knowledge could help regularize the originally \emph{ill-posed} inverse problem and provide a superior axial resolving capability.
+Here, we argue that both the axial resolution limit and the reciprocity relationship between the axial resolution and the spectral bandwidth are not inherent in OCT but are induced by the IDFT-based reconstruction algorithm.
+Specifically, we believe the spectral measurements from the FD-OCT does carry ultrastructural information: the FD-OCT system is a coherent imaging system in the axial direction and should not be fully characterized by its axial PSF as its incoherent counterparts \cite{RN69}.
+To address this issue, we adopted a novel mixed-signal system model and showed that the FD-OCT system is rather \emph{shift-variant} than \emph{shift-invariant}, which contradicts the common belief.
+We then proposed an optimization-based reconstruction framework to exploit the newly discovered \emph{shift-variance}.
+In contrast to the IDFT-based reconstruction, we could integrate apparent physical insights of the object, including sparsity, to the solutions within the proposed framework.
+An axial resolution beyond the previous prediction could thus be achieved.
 Our claim is supported by simulation, phantom experiments, and biological-relevant experiments.

 Since the proposed method is computational and is developed upon ordinary FD-OCT measurement, it could be retrospectively applied to any existing dataset to improve the axial resolution as long as the raw spectral measurements are accessible.
 To facilitate this process, we have also made our source codes fully available online.